Everyone wants killer investment advice that will make them millions of dollars. The buy low sell high strategy claims to do just that.

 The price per share will increase, and you will make money on your growing investment.

-Buy Low Sell High Works With All Investment Classes
+Buy Low Sell High Works With All Investments

-The buy low, sell high investment strategy applies to all investment classes, not just stocks.
-Those who purchased real estate during the 2008 market crash made huge gains with the soaring market that followed.
+The buy low sell high investment strategy applies to all investment classes, not just stocks.
+Those who purchased real estate during the 2008 market crash saw massive gains with the soaring market that followed.

-Investors in niche classes, such as commodities and physical assets, can also make money following this general rule.
+Investors in niche classes, such as commodities and physical assets, can also turn a profit following this general rule.

 How Do I Buy Cheap and Sell High?

-These difficulties showcase why buy low sell high is fantastic as a general rule but doesn’t always work as a solid investment strategy.
+These difficulties showcase why the buy low sell high is fantastic as a general rule, but doesn’t always work as a solid investment strategy.

 The Limitations of Buying Low and Selling High

-Investors must consider four primary limitations of the buy low, sell high strategy.
+Investors must consider four primary limitations of the buy low, sell high strategy before diving in:

 - Timing the Market